readysettech/readyset/docs/src/customers/irl.md

 Currently, we use a local CloudFormation template which uses the released CloudFormation templates as substacks which we then release individual so we can update them incrementally.
-The templates are located in `customers/irl` with some of the parameters marked as needing to be updated with comments.
+The templates are located in `customers/irl` with some of the parameters marked as needing to be updated with comments..

-TODO: There is a missing file for the new monitoring component.

 The suggestion is to copy those files to another location and run commands similar to following for each one.
 These commands assume that the configured